LazyCatMimi/Portfolio/README.md

 todo:

-- link socials to icons
-- email form
-  -fix accessibility for project tabs, cant enter
-- thumb pics for, writers block, catdog, neon
+- thumb pics for UCF
+- bug where nav appears open when resizing window